China's absent Vice-President Xi Jinping prompts rumours

 He cancelled a meeting with the visiting Danish prime minister on Monday - his fourth missed appointment.

 He also failed to attend an important Communist Party meeting on Friday.

 Mr Xi is expected to be appointed China's president at a party congress next month that will see major changes in the top echelons of leadership.

-However, no date has been set for the meeting, fuelling reports that power struggles in the leadership have yet to be resolved, says the BBC's Asia analyst Charles Scanlon.'No information'
+However, no date has been set for the meeting, fuelling reports that power struggles in the leadership have yet to be resolved, says the BBC's Asia analyst Charles Scanlon.